nvstly/icons/README.md

 #
 **Some logos are missing or do not have transparent backgrounds.** We ask that if you are using this repository, consider contributing missing or transparent logos.

-List of tickers with no transparent logos: (some were made transparent, but edges are rough): CFVI, ANPC, PETZ, NMTC, WAFU, SNTG, RVAC, HUMA, BCDA, ENVX, BON, PSHG, ALLR, NVFY, DRUG, CLWT, MEGL, OSUR, ABSI, NN, BBLG, FPAY, PLSE, CREG, QNRX, RAIL, ATXI, EELQ, OST, EDSA, SNTG, SENS, RETO, TOP, REVB, MTC, INAB, BRN, INFY, AXL, HOLD
+List of tickers with no transparent logos: (some were made transparent, but edges are rough): CFVI, ANPC, PETZ, NMTC, WAFU, SNTG, RVAC, HUMA, BCDA, ENVX, BON, PSHG, ALLR, NVFY, DRUG, CLWT, MEGL, OSUR, ABSI, NN, BBLG, FPAY, PLSE, CREG, QNRX, RAIL, ATXI, EELQ, OST, EDSA, SNTG, SENS, RETO, TOP, REVB, MTC, INAB, BRN, INFY, AXL, HOLD, BREZ, ACHR, CFVI

-List of tickers that aren't transparent because they are solid: OLB, WEBR, MARPS, HRB, EIGR, DG, ATHX
+List of tickers that aren't transparent because they are solid: OLB, WEBR, MARPS, HRB, EIGR, DG, ATHX, ACCO, APEI, IMBI

 (There are many more, started this list on 9/02- so no one would check the same logos twice)
 #